We stand with Ukraine to help keep people safe. Join us

 2. Select Permission manager > Microphone.

-3. Look for suspicious apps with microphone access and remove permissions for apps that shouldn’t require it.
+3. Look for apps with microphone access.

 To find spyware on Android and remove it, check for suspicious microphone permissions.
 Open Settings > Privacy and Security > Permission manager > Microphone and check the apps.